-^{} Represents less than 1% of the Company's outstanding common stock.
+\ Represents less than 1% of the Company's outstanding common stock.

-- (1) Information obtained from the Schedule 13G/A filed by BlackRock, Inc. on behalf of itself, BlackRock (Netherlands) B.V., BlackRock Advisors, LLC, BlackRock Investment Management (UK) Limited, BlackRock Asset Management Canada Limited, BlackRock Asset Management Ireland Limited, BlackRock Asset Management Schweiz AG, BlackRock Financial Management, Inc., BlackRock Fund Advisors, BlackRock Institutional Trust Company, National Association, BlackRock Investment Management (Australia) Limited, BlackRock Investment Management, LLC, BlackRock Life Limited, and BlackRock Fund Managers Ltd with the Securities and Exchange Commission on January 21, 2021.
-BlackRock, Inc. is the beneficial owner of 1,252,324 shares of common stock, of which it has sole voting power with respect to 1,225,612 shares and sole dispositive power with respect to 1,252,324 shares. - (2) Information obtained from the Schedule 13G/A filed by Caisse dépôt et placement du Québec with the Securities and Exchange Commission on February 12, 2021.
-Caisse dépôt et placement du Québec is the beneficial owner of 948,469 shares of common stock, of which it has sole voting power with respect to 948,469 shares and sole dispositive power with respect to 948,469 shares. - (3) Information obtained from the Schedule 13G/A filed by The Vanguard Group, on behalf of itself, Vanguard Fiduciary Trust Company, Vanguard Investments Australia, Ltd., Vanguard Asset Management, Limited, Vanguard Global Advisors, LLC, Vanguard Group (Ireland) Limited, Vanguard Investments Canada Inc., Vanguard Investment Hong Kong Limited, and Vanguard Investments UK, Limited with the Securities and Exchange Commission on February 8, 2021.
-The Vanguard Group is the beneficial owner of 916,576 shares of common stock, of which it has shared voting power with respect to 16,939 shares, shared dispositive power with respect to 29,845 shares, and sole dispositive power with respect to 886,731 shares. - (4) Information obtained from the Schedule 13G/A jointly filed by Renaissance Technologies Holdings Corporation and Renaissance Technologies, LLC with the Securities and Exchange Commission on February 11, 2021.
-Renaissance Technologies, LLC is the beneficial owner of 753,951 shares of common stock, of which it has sole voting power with respect to 735,551 shares, and sole dispositive power with respect to 753,951 shares.
-Renaissance Technologies Holdings Corporation is the majority owner of Renaissance Technologies, LLC and therefore is deemed to be the beneficial owner of shares of common stock owned by Renaissance Technologies, LLC.

-- (5) Based on information furnished to Unitil by its Directors, Directors who retired in 2020, executive officers, and by Ms. Vaughan, a former executive officer. - (6) Restricted Stock Units ("RSUs") are granted to the Directors who have elected to receive RSUs in lieu of common stock as the equity portion of the annual retainer for Board service for the particular year.
+- (1) Information obtained from the Schedule 13G/A filed by BlackRock, Inc. on behalf of itself, BlackRock (Netherlands) B.V., BlackRock Advisors, LLC, Aperio Group, LLC, BlackRock Investment Management (UK) Limited, BlackRock Asset Management Canada Limited, BlackRock Asset Management Ireland Limited, BlackRock Asset Management Schweiz AG, BlackRock Financial Management, Inc., BlackRock Fund Advisors 1, BlackRock Institutional Trust Company, National Association, BlackRock Investment Management (Australia) Limited, BlackRock Investment Management, LLC, and BlackRock Fund Managers Ltd with the Securities and Exchange Commission on January 27, 2022.
+BlackRock, Inc. is the beneficial owner of 2,771,658 shares of common stock, of which it has sole voting power with respect to 2,730,279 shares and sole dispositive power with respect to 2,771,658 shares. - (2) Information obtained from the Schedule 13G/A filed by The Vanguard Group with the Securities and Exchange Commission on February 9, 2022.
+The Vanguard Group is the beneficial owner of 1,127,997 shares of common stock, of which it has shared voting power with respect to 12,684 shares, shared dispositive power with respect to 24,188 shares, and sole dispositive power with respect to 1,103,809 shares. - (3) Based on information furnished to Unitil by its Directors, executive officers, and by Mr. Brock, a retired executive officer. - (4) Restricted Stock Units ("RSUs") are granted to the Directors who have elected to receive RSUs in lieu of common stock as the equity portion of the annual retainer for Board service for the particular year.
 RSUs will settle as 70% stock and 30% cash upon retirement or other separation from the Board.
-RSUs were granted annually from October 2012 through and including October 2020 and include cumulative dividend equivalents earned as of December 31, 2020.
-If a Director is subject to the specified employee payment provision in Section 409A of the Internal Revenue Code, payment of the RSUs may be delayed for six months and the RSUs would not be paid within 60 days of the Record Date. - (7) Dr. Antonucci, Mr. Brownell, Mr. Elfner and Mr. O'Shaughnessy retired from the Board on April 29, 2020. - (8) Included are 2,313 shares that are held in trust for Mr. Meissner under the terms of Unitil's 401(k).
+RSUs were granted annually from October 2012 through and including October 2021 and include cumulative dividend equivalents earned as of December 31, 2021.
+If a Director is subject to the specified employee payment provision in Section 409A of the Internal Revenue Code, payment of the RSUs may be delayed for six months and the RSUs would not be paid within 60 days of the Record Date. - (5) Included are 2,429 shares that are held in trust for Mr. Meissner under the terms of Unitil's 401(k).
 Mr. Meissner has sole voting and dispositive power only with respect to the shares credited to his account.
-Also included are 25,636 shares of unvested restricted stock granted under the terms and conditions of the Company's Second Amended and Restated 2003 Stock Plan (the "Stock Plan"). - (9) Mr. Hevert was appointed Senior Vice President, Chief Financial Officer and Treasurer of the Company on July 28, 2020. - (10) Included are 4,970 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (11) Included are 3,647 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (12) Included are 4,406 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (13) Included are 2,806 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (14) Ms. Vaughan resigned as Senior Vice President, Chief Financial Officer & Treasurer of the Company on March 16, 2020. - (15) Included are 2,345 shares that are held in trust for the Executive Officers under the terms of Unitil's 401(k) and 43,349 shares of unvested restricted stock granted under the terms and conditions of the Company's Stock Plan.
-No shares held by any Director or Executive Officer have been pledged.
+Also included are 29,854 shares of unvested restricted stock granted under the terms and conditions of the Company's Second Amended and Restated 2003 Stock Plan (the "Stock Plan"). - (6) Included are 6,897 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (7) Included are 3,805 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (8) Included are 3,532 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (9) Included are 3,163 shares of unvested restricted stock granted under the terms and conditions of the Stock Plan. - (10) Mr. Brock retired as senior vice president of the Company on July 1, 2021. - (11) Included are 3,529 shares that are held in trust for the executive officers under the terms of Unitil's 401(k) and 50,758 shares of unvested restricted stock granted under the terms and conditions of the Company's Stock Plan.
+No shares held by any Director or executive officer have been pledged.